delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 If you accept the default install path, or specify a unique install path it will install alongside any v3 release and will not affect the v3 release in any way.
 The installer will copy over any user defined snippets from a pre-existing v3 installation and will preserve most if not all settings.
+Any existing v4 preview will be overwritten.

 Any user defined snippets you edit will not be reflected in any v3 installation and any settings you change won't affect the v3 install.

 Nearly all the file formats have changed, so export and backup files will not be compatible with v3 and earlier, so be careful.
+The database files formats were changed between v4 preview 1 and preview 2.
+If you use any of the new snippet types introduced in preview 2 then the user database file will not be readable in preview 1.

 Copies of the online database are stored in a different location to v3, so updating the database from the v4 preview will not update the database used by